-Applicants to the three-year, residential Doctor of Physical Therapy (DPT) program must satisfy all requirements for USC Graduate School admission, which include:
+Applicants to the three-year, residential Doctor of Physical Therapy (DPT) program must be U.S. citizens or permanent residents, or must hold a valid student visa to study in the United States.
+They must also satisfy all requirements for USC Graduate School admission, which include:

 Graduate Record Examination (GRE) Scores